alessandrosebastianelli/alessandrosebastianelli.github.io/_teaching/bachelor-gdicosmo.md

 location: "Benevento, Italy"
 ---

-# Use of Sentinel-5P data for the analysis of the correlation between NO2 levels and the number of infections due to Covid-19.
+**Thesis title**: Use of Sentinel-5P data for the analysis of the correlation between NO2 levels and the number of infections due to Covid-19.
 Case study: Wuhan area

-## Abstract
+### Abstract

 2020, for our country Italy, but above all on a global level, represented a year that will go down in history; this is because humanity has found itself facing something new, unknown.